Skip to main content

 To get started, click on the Trigger.
 The setup will be preconfigured for you – you'll just need to press Continue to move to Configuration.

-Configure the New Rows Added Trigger
+Configure the New Record Added Trigger

 Connect your Supabase Account via API key: Press the Connect Supabase button and click on Continue to start.